how to write a product requirements document

 Product Requirements Document: PRD Templates and Examples

-The answer to the first question would be your features.
+Your features is the answer to the first question.
 In software development, we call them functional requirements.
 It means that the product can’t satisfy user needs without those essential capabilities, so the dev team is required to fulfill them.
 And one of the places where functional requirements are described is called a Product Requirements Document.

 Let’s talk about how to create this document and ensure that it captures stakeholder and user needs.